Sequencing and Creating a Cropped Plate Remnant

 Zoning effectively divides the plate up into zones which must be processed in order, so just as we had a vertical optimization tendency when we were nesting on a plate that was horizontally reasonably long, now we are effectively considering a row of vertically long plates, and so a horizontal tendency is preferred.
 The tendency is the weighting which the sequence optimizer places on moving in each direction.
 It is best for it to tend to move on the plate's shorter axis, as it is likely to have less distance to move.

-28Click on the Analysis Button on the sidebar, to find the following results.
+29Click on the Analysis Button on the sidebar, to find the following (or similar) results.

 Optional: